Syrian revolution

+The phase of civil uprising created a platform for the emergence of armed opposition movements and massive defections from the Syrian army, which gradually transformed the conflict from a popular uprising/revolution into an armed insurgency, and subsequently a civil war.
+On 29 July 2011, the Free Syrian Army was formed, marking the beginning of armed operations against the Assad government.
+Since then, the conflict has taken the form of an armed rebellion, with the civil movement largely ceasing and members of the opposition resorting to armed struggle.

-Despite al-Assad's attempts to crush the protests with crackdowns, censorship and concessions, the mass protests had become a full-blown revolution by the end of April.
+Despite Assad's attempts to crush the protests with crackdowns, censorship and concessions, the mass protests had become a full-blown revolution by the end of April.
 The Ba'athist government deployed its ground troops and airforce, ordering them to fight the rebels.
 The regime's deployment of large-scale violence against protestors and civilians led to international condemnation of the Assad government and support for the protestors.
 Discontent among soldiers led to massive defections from the Syrian Arab Army, while people began to form opposition militias across the country, gradually transforming the revolution from a civil uprising to an armed rebellion, and later a full-scale civil war.
 The Free Syrian Army was formed on 29 July 2011, marking the beginning of an armed insurgency.

 As the Syrian insurgency progressed in October–December 2011, protests against the government simultaneously strengthened across northern, southern and western Syria.
 The uprisings were crushed by massive crackdowns, resulting in tens of thousands of deaths and hundreds of thousands of casualties, which angered many across the country.
 The regime also deployed sectarian Shabiha death squads to attack the protestors.
 Protests and revolutionary activities by students and the youth continued despite aggressive suppression.
 As opposition militias began capturing vast swathes of territory throughout 2012, the United Nations officially declared the clashes in Syria as a civil war in June 2012.